 Imaging – An Ultrasound scan or MRI may be used to confirm the diagnosis where available.

 Causes and anatomy

-There are five groin (adductor) muscles.
+There is five groin (adductor) muscles.
 Three of them are called the ‘short adductors’ (pectineus, adductor brevis, and adductor longus).
 The other two are known as the ‘long adductors’ (gracilis and adductor Magnus).

 What do the adductor muscles do?